Go with Ted

 HP Mathers 1 Queensferry St, EH2 4PAAt the West End of Princes St, a fine pub.
 Impressive décor and mirrors.
 Visited in 2022.Buses: West End Tram: West End

-Oxford Bar 8 Young St, EH2 4JBRE-ENTRY.
-Famous from the Inspector Rebus novels, this still retains the feel of a local pub in a New Town back street.
-Back in the list following a visit in 2022, which confirmed that it hadn’t changed.
-GBG.
-Buses: West End Tram: West End
+Oxford Bar 8 Young St, EH2 4JBFamous from the Inspector Rebus novels, this still retains the feel of a local pub in a New Town back street.
+Visited in 2022.
+GBGBuses: West End Tram: West End

 Old Town and South Side

 Halfwayhouse 24 Fleshmarket Close, EH1 1BXTiny pub, halfway up the stairs from the Market Street exit from Waverley.
-Unfortunately, the excellent food is no more.
-Ideal place to miss a few trains.
-Under new management but still an excellent pub.
-Visited 2022.Buses: Princes St Rail: Waverley
+An excellent pub – ideal place to miss a few trains.
+Visited 2024.
+GBGBuses: Princes St Rail: Waverley

 Hebrides 17 Market St, EH1 1DESmall and friendly bar, close to Waverley Station.
-Visited 2022.Buses: Princes St Rail: Waverley
+Visited 2024.Buses: Princes St Rail: Waverley

 Sandy Bells 25 Forrest Rd, EH1 2QHFamous mainly for its folk music sessions.
 During the daytime it’s a quiet and friendly pub near Edinburgh University and the National Museum of Scotland.
-Visited 2021.
-GBGBuses: 2, 12, 41
+Visited 2023.Buses: 9, 23, 27

 West – Haymarket, Gorgie

 Roseburn Bar 1 Roseburn Terr, EH12 5NGFine traditional pub – high ceilings, lots of wood, booths, and good beer.
-Finally visited in 2022.
+Visited in 2022.
 GBGBuses: 26, 31

 GLASGOW PUBS